VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 ```

 #### Windows OS
 Virgil Device Initializer package for Windows OS is currently in development.
-To be included in the information update list, please contact our support team support@VirgilSecurity.com.
+To join our mailing list to receive information on updates, please contact our support team support@VirgilSecurity.com.

 ## Command Reference
-Here is the list of possible commands for Virgil Device Initializer.
+Here is the list of commands for Virgil Device Initializer.

 ### Syntax
 The CLI has the following syntax.